mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - HTop.md

 #### A more up to date version of HTop (0.8.2.7) with more meter options courtesy of “max-horvath.”

-First clone the sourcecode from max-horvath’s `htop-osx` GitHub repository:
+First clone the source code from max-horvath’s `htop-osx` GitHub repository:

 	git clone git@github.com:max-horvath/htop-osx.git